WELCOME TO QUALIA CREDIT-CANADA

 Nov.
 5, 2019, 5:11 a.m. qualiacredit

 The RRSP is also known as the Registered Retirement Savings Plan.
 This is a financial tool that is used in Canada to pool retirement funds or create a personal retirement account.
-The money that is paid into these accounts can be deducted from your income taxes, and it is taxed at the marginal rate when you make a withdrawal.
+Unlike a TFSA the money that is paid into these accounts can be deducted from your income taxes, and it is taxed at the marginal rate when you make a withdrawal.
 However, there are several different styles of this account.
 You need to figure out how you want to use an RRSP when it is time to save for your retirement, offer benefits to your employees, or pool funds with friends and family.

 The Registered Retirement Savings Plan allows you to invest any amount of money you want every month.
 You can invest your money, and you can deduct that money from your income taxes.
 Because of this, you can shelter these funds until they are withdrawn.
 The money is taxed at the marginal rate when you withdraw it, but this is much like having an income.
 You can stop working, but you have an income that is drawn from this account.